NotARoomba/SimpleFlightController/GUIDE.md

     main()
 ```

-This code basically calls the `easyeda2kicad.py` library for every line that is present in `lcsc.txt` and adds it to a kicad library in `/hardware/lib/lcsc`. (make sure to install it first using `pip install easyeda2kicad.py`)
+This code basically calls the `easyeda2kicad.py` library for every line that is present in `lcsc.txt` and adds it to a KiCad library in `/hardware/lib/lcsc`.
+(Make sure to install it first using `pip install easyeda2kicad.py`)

 Now after creating both of those files, in your favorite IDE, edit `lcsc.txt` with the part numbers of the chips that you are going to use.

 For example, let's say I want to add a USB-C port from LCSC.
-Go to [`www.lcsc.com`](www.lcsc.com) and search for usb-c.
+Go to [`www.lcsc.com`](www.lcsc.com) and search for USB-C.

 ![LCSC Search](assets/lcsc.png)

-After searching I found a good part with a large stock (important) so I then copy the part number (always starts with C followed by numbers, and it's under the name) into `lcsc.txt`.
+After searching, I found a good part with large stock (important!), so I then copy the part number (always starts with C followed by numbers, and it's under the name) into `lcsc.txt`.

 ![LCSC Search](assets/lcsc_usbc.png)